MarielJHoepelman/box_office/README.md

 # BoxOffice

 Welcome to BoxOffice!
 In this directory, you'll find the files you need to be able to run the Ruby BoxOffice gem.
-BoxOffice scrapes [IMDB.com](https://www.imdb.com/chart/boxoffice) for the latest movie releases ordered by box office revenue. for each selection, the user will be able to see a short description of the plot and it's metascore.
+BoxOffice scrapes [IMDB.com](https://www.imdb.com/chart/boxoffice) for the latest movie releases ordered by box office revenue. for each selection, the user will be able to see a short description of the plot, cast and it's rate.

 ## Installation